metacpan/metacpan-cpan-extracted/distros/A/At/README.md

 $at->moderation_createReport( { '$type' => 'com.atproto.moderation.defs#reasonSpam' }, { '$type' => 'com.atproto.repo.strongRef', uri => ..., cid => ... } );
 ```

-Report a repo or a record.
+Submit a moderation report regarding an atproto account or record.
+Implemented by moderation services (with PDS
+proxying), and requires auth.

 Expected parameters include:

 - `reasonType` - required

+    Indicates the broad category of violation the report is for.
+An `At::Lexicon::com::atproto::moderation::reasonType`
-    An `At::Lexicon::com::atproto::moderation::reasonType` object.
+    object.

 - `subject` - required

     An `At::Lexicon::com::atproto::admin::repoRef` or `At::Lexicon::com::atproto::repo::strongRef` object.

 - `reason`

+    Additional context about the content and violation.

 On success, an id, the original reason type, subject, and reason, are returned as well as the DID of the user making
 the report and a timestamp.